 Swiss chard is a cool-season crop and does best in cooler temperatures.
 It can tolerate some heat, but prolonged exposure to high temperatures can cause it to become bitter and tough.
 Therefore, it is best to harvest swiss chard in the spring or fall when temperatures are mild.

-See also How to cook undercooked rice
+See also How to cook frozen duck

 One way to determine if your swiss chard is ready for harvest is by checking the size of the leaves.
 The leaves should be at least 6 to 8 inches long before you start harvesting.
 If the leaves are too small, the flavor may not be fully developed, and the texture may be tougher.